neo451/lit.nvim/README.md

 **(experimental)** Neovim package manager, minimal, literal

-alpha software, be careful but have fun.
+Alpha software, be careful but have fun.

-see it in action [here](/kickstart.md), [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) rewritten with lit.nvim in markdown.
+See it in action [here](/kickstart.md), [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) rewritten with lit.nvim in markdown.

 ## What it does